 URDANETA VILLAGE

-A house in transition—this is what the Urdaneta House is, as it exists in the space between two differing styles that are deftly balanced by Jigs Adefuin.
+A house in transition—this is what the Urdaneta House is, as it seamlessly puts together two styles, creating a truly unique aesthetic.
 The original concept was supposed to be a Neoclassic house, but the client had a change of heart midway through the project’s construction and wanted a Modern style.

 Our solution was to design the interior envelope in the Neoclassical style, and furnish the spaces with modern and contemporary furniture.
 The moldings and baseboards function as a classic backdrop to the predominantly Art Deco furniture and décor, resulting in spaces that appear to be transitioning from one style to another yet co-existing in harmony.
 We continued this approach in the design and construction of the pool area as well, culminating in a wall fountain of slate, stainless steel, and beige marble that follows the principles of modern design.